Raquel Zimmermann: Rise to prominence 2006-2009

 In 2007 Zimmermann appeared on the cover of V and in the first ever television commercial by Gucci for its new fragrance, Gucci by Gucci, directed by David Lynch.

+Zimmermann was ranked number one on international model ranking website models.com from December 2007 until February 2010.

+Continued success 2010-present

-Zimmermann was ranked number one on international model ranking website models.com from December 2007 until February 2010. she was, because of her long run on the Top 100, ranked 14 on the Top Model Icons of All Time list.
+As of April 2011 she was, because of her long run on the Top 100, ranked 14 on the Top Model Icons of All Time list.
 The May 2009 issue of American Vogue featured her as one of the faces of the season, alongside Liya Kebede, Lara Stone, Natasha Poly, Caroline Trentini, Jourdan Dunn, Natalia Vodianova, Anna Jagodzinska, and Isabeli Fontana.
 Vogue Paris declared her one of the top 30 models of the 2000s.
 She also appeared in the 2002, 2005 and 2006 Victoria's Secret fashion shows.
+In 2011, 2013, 2014 and 2017 Zimmermann appeared on the cover of Vogue Italia.

 She starred in the Lady Gaga music video for "Born This Way", where she was featured wearing designer clothing and helped give birth to a non-prejudiced race from the "Mother Monster".

+In 2014, she was the face of the Narciso Rodriguez fragrance, and the next year she was among the protagonists being photographed for the Pirelli Calendar by Steven Meisel.
+In 2016, she was part of the Versace S/S 16 campaign along with Gigi Hadid and Natasha Poly.
+The following year she appeared on the campaigns for Alberta Ferretti along with Irina Shayk, Carolyn Murphy, Julia Nobis and Vittoria Ceretti.
 Zimmerman was announced as a Revlon ambassador in January 2018.